Preface

 kubectl get pods -A -o wide

-Wait for each node to finish pulling images.
+to check Pod status, waiting for each node to finish pulling images.

 Configure BGP Topology